 Keeping in mind that tendency for Americans to overrate British drama, I had to keep my wits about me, but my takeaway from my January Poliakoff binge was: OK, he is a genius.
 In fact I would venture to say that of artists largely unknown to American audiences, he's the greatest thing to come out of Britain since Cilla Black.

 But good as the aforementioned shows were, and they were all varying shades of excellent, none came close to his Perfect Strangers (renamed Almost Strangers over here, apparently so American audiences wouldn't think Poliakoff had fashioned a four-hour drama around the adventures of Balki and Larry), a masterpiece.
 I confess him I can be a real softie when it comes to television; I rarely, if ever, cry at manipulative bits, but give me an honest, earned tearjerker, and I'm a mess.
 (I've probably returned to Touched by an Angel's "Shallow Water" three dozen times in the last 15 years, and I ball like a baby every time the final montage begins.)
 But Perfect Strangers inspired something deeper.
-In its tale of a lavish family reunion, where painful histories and simmering resentments were both laid bare (some peeled back in layers, others cut straight to the core), it told stories I'd never imagined, in ways I'd never seen presented; the tears didn't flow during the viewing, they came after, when I started to fully digest what I'd just seen -- and I can only think of one other experience that compares to it.
+In its tale of a lavish family reunion, where painful histories and simmering resentments were laid bare, it told stories I'd never imagined, in ways I'd never seen presented; the tears didn't flow during the viewing, they came after, when I started to fully digest what I'd just seen -- and I can only think of one other experience that compares to it.
 In the early 1990's, I was living in Los Angeles when Angels in America played the Mark Taper, prior to its Broadway run.
 I knew as I was watching it that I was overwhelmed, but I had no idea how much.
 After the show, in the parking lot, on the way to the car, I stopped suddenly and began to cry.
 (I was with the perfect person -- he couldn't have been sweeter about my very public meltdown.)
 Perfect Strangers got to me in the same way; it got under my skin.

 That was January of 2014; the year began very well.